2015 Tianjin explosions: Clean-up and redress

-Tianjin officials announced that as at the deadline on 3 September 2015, more than 9,000 households out of some 17,000 affected by the explosions had signed agreements to settle their damages claims.
+Tianjin officials announced that as of the deadline on 3 September 2015, more than 9,000 households out of some 17,000 affected by the explosions had signed agreements to settle their damages claims.
 It was reported that some had chosen to sell their damaged apartments to private developers, who offered them around 130% of the original purchase price, while others accepted an offer from the local government promising to fix the damaged apartments.
 The local government offered an additional of ¥20,000 renminbi ($3,100) to those who agreed to settle their claims by the deadline.
 The New York Times journalists, however, reported that some owners had faced heavy pressure from government officials to settle; similarly, owners who were employees in state-owned enterprises were under threat of dismissal from their bosses for not settling.

 On 10 September 2015 China Daily reported that families of the firefighters killed in the explosions would each receive compensation of 2.3 million yuan (US$360,669), citing a report in Beijing News.
-It was also reported that a monument would be built on the site and that the government planned to compensate residents whose houses were damaged by repurchasing them at 130% of their purchase price.
+It was reported that a monument would be built on the site and that the government planned to compensate residents whose houses were damaged by repurchasing them at 130% of their purchase price.

 Less than a month after the disaster, the Tianjin government announced a proposal to turn the site into an "ecological park", repurposing the explosion crater as a lake and promising a memorial to the victims to be built on site.
 The proposal was heavily criticized on Chinese social media, which derided the rushed announcement as an attempt to erase the damage and avoid accountability.
 The resulting Haigang Park, opened in early 2017, was further criticized for being an extremely rushed and sloppy design.
 Both the crater lake and the proposed memorial were ultimately discarded; as a result, there is currently no permanent memorial to the disaster.

+Legacy

+The China Fire Services Tianjin Fire Department Economic-Technological Development Area Brigade 8th Street Company (now known as the 8th Street Fire and Rescue station), who was the first company to arrive to the explosions and suffered the most casualties out of all companies responding, was given the honorary title "Firefighting hero company" (灭火救援英雄中队) by Xi Jinping and Li Keqiang on December 30, 2016, for their actions during the 2015 Tianjin Explosions, with all 8 fallen firefighters receiving posthumous 1st Class Meritorious Service Medals.